 Being diagnosed with metastatic cancer can be an emotional time that can lead a person to have many fears and questions and moments of anger and confusion.
 At a time where a person needs the most support, some people with metastatic cancer can find that it is very hard to find.

 In order to support people with metastatic cancer, who have their own set of emotional, physical, and practical needs separate to other cancer patients, the Marie Keating Foundation has launched its Positive Living programme.
-This programme includes free six-week courses that are led by local experts that provide resources and support to help people with metastatic cancer to navigate through the specific needs of patients in Ireland with metastatic cancer.
+This programme includes free six-week courses that are led by local experts that provide resources and support for people metastatic cancer.
 Common themes explored in the programme include:

 – Working with your medical team & managing side effects